Truth (2013 film)

 Truth is a 2013 American psychological thriller film directed and written by Rob Moretti and starring Sean Paul Lockhart, Blanche Baker, and Rob Moretti.
 It was filmed in Englewood Cliffs, New Jersey and Montclair, New Jersey, United States.

 Plot

-After a chance encounter over the internet, Caleb (Sean Paul Lockhart), who suffers from borderline personality disorder, meets and falls head over heels for Jeremy (Rob Moretti), and soon the line between love and lies blur.
+After a chance encounter over the internet, Caleb (Sean Paul Lockhart), who has borderline personality disorder, meets and falls head over heels for Jeremy (Rob Moretti), and soon the line between love and lies blur.
 Struggling to keep his past a secret, including his mentally ill mother, Caleb slowly succumbs to his darker side.
 A sudden turn of events finds Jeremy held captive, until Caleb's quest for the truth is revealed.